The Burn Ban previously in place to limit smoke near COVID-19 Testing Sites has been lifted.

-All other areas outside the one mile radius may burn vegetative yard waste only, no trash, no construction debris - consistent with normal burning regulations.
+Residents may resume burning of vegetative yard waste only, no trash, no construction debris - consistent with normal burning regulations.
+Make sure to stay with your fire while it is burning and to have a water source present or means to keep fire controlled.
 To report your controlled burn you can call 501-767-8540 during business hours or 501-767-3333 after hours and on weekends.

 We want to assure our community during this time of uncertainty with COVID-19 that our personnel are dedicated to your safety and wellbeing.
 Please see our response statement to the community here and be sure to follow us on Facebook at 70 West Fire Rescue to stay up to date on any announcements or public safety messages we may have.